 As an increasing number of states across the country cave under mounting social and legal pressure from activist organizations that are fighting for biologically male inmates to be placed in women’s facilities, a flurry of male prisoners in the United States have demanded access to women’s prisons under the changing laws.

-Janiah Monroe, aged 29, recently won his battle against the state of Illinois to be granted access to a women’s prison.
+Janiah Monroe, aged 29 and previously named Andre Patterson, recently won his battle against the state of Illinois to be granted access to a women’s prison.
 Mr. Monroe’s rap sheet includes convictions for second-degree murder, attempted murder, aggravated battery and attempted aggravated arson.

 At age 17, Mr. Monroe strangled to death his 31-year-old male jail cell mate, Kimani Muhammad, during an argument.
 At the time of the homicide, Mr. Monroe was being held on suspicion of aggravated battery with a firearm after he shot two people outside a barber shop.